Multi-Agent Support

 # nux implementer sync feature/sync internal/sync/loop.go

-thrum send "Both features shipping in v0.4" --to @backend
+thrum send "Both features shipping in v0.4" --to @everyone

 # === Implementer (auth worktree) ===